urgent-challenge/urgent2024/_pages/rules.md

 1. When generating the training and validation datasets, **only** the speech, nosie, and room impulse response (RIR) corpora listed in the [`Data`](/urgent2024/data) tab shall be used.
     * This is to ensure a fair comparison and proper understanding of various SE approaches.
-    * There will be a grace period at the beginning of the challenge when participants can propose (how?) additional datasets to be included in the list.
+    * The first week of the challenge will be a grace period when participants can propose additional public datasets to be included in the list.
 We (organizers) will reply to the requests and may update the list.
+Updates will be recorded in the [`Notices`](/urgent2024/notices) tab.
     * Although the speech enhancement model should only be trained on the listed data, we allow the use of pre-trained foundation models such as [HuBERT](https://github.com/facebookresearch/fairseq/blob/main/examples/hubert/README.md), [WavLM](https://github.com/microsoft/unilm/blob/master/wavlm/README.md), [EnCodec](https://github.com/facebookresearch/encodec), [Llama](https://llama.meta.com/llama-downloads/), and so on as long as
         * they are publicly available before the challenge begins
         * and they are explicitly mentioned in the submitted system description.